xianrenb/SimpleAI.py/test/README.md

-Files were adapted from the Ubuntu package python-opencv.
+Files were adapted from the Ubuntu package opencv-doc.